To ensure that the audio is working in the HDMI 2.1 RX Subsystem, the AXI4-Stream must be constructed as described below.

 The HDMI 2.1 RX Subsystem supports up to 32 audio channels.
 The audio data is transmitted through an AXI4-Stream audio interface, which is a customized AXI4-Stream protocol that is used to send audio samples with sideband signals defined in the AES3 specification.

 The sub-frame format for audio sample is shown as follows.

 A frame is uniquely composed of two sub-frames.
 The first sub-frame normally starts with preamble X, and the second sub-frame always starts with preamble Y. However, every 192 frames forms one Audio Block.
 And the first sub-frame in each Audio Block starts with a preamble Z. An illustration is shown as follows.

-If 8 channel audio is enabled in your design, and only N Channels (where N is less than 8, for example, 6) out of 8 channels carry valid audio data, for the unused channels, you must pack the audio data with zeros and the sub-frame data allocation follows as shown above.
+If 8 channel audio is enabled in your design, and only N Channels (where N is less than 8, for example, 6) out of 8 channels carry valid audio data, for the unused channels, you must pack the audio data with zeros and the sub-frame data allocation.